 An 18th century French writer, Arnold Boscowitz, wrote at the time that “a great loss of life and property occurred upon the coasts of Cornwall”.
-I have been unable to verify how many lives were lost but this strange and dramatic event must have been viewed as a very frightening to the folk in the area.
-John Davy, brother of the scientist Sir Humphrey Davy, wrote that the people of Penzance
+I have been unable to verify how many lives were lost.
+But this strange and dramatic event must have seemed very frightening to the folk in the area.
+John Davy, brother of the scientist Sir Humphrey Davy, wrote that the people of Penzance were

-were “very superstitious” and that a “belief in witchcraft maintained its ground there”, they must have feared what this biblical flood of water meant.
+“very superstitious” and that a “belief in witchcraft maintained its ground there”.
+They must have feared what this biblical flood of water meant.

-Coincidently a few months ago while looking for something entirely different in the Annual Reports of the Royal Cornwall Polytechnic Society I came across a curious entry which had been written by Mr Robert Hunt, who amongst other things, was their Secretary at the time.
+Coincidently, a few months ago while looking for something entirely different in the Annual Reports of the Royal Cornwall Polytechnic Society, I came across a curious entry which had been written by Mr Robert Hunt.
+Hunt, amongst other things, was their Secretary at the time.
 The article was entitled ‘Particulars of the Earthquake felt in parts of Cornwall on Feb 17th 1842’.
-In it Hunt summarises various historical accounts of earthquakes in the county.
-He refers one in Falmouth in 1757 which “was attended by a great noise” and felt as far away as Camelford.
+In it Hunt summarises various historical accounts of earthquakes in Cornwall.
+He refers to one in Falmouth in 1757.
+Which “was attended by a great noise” and felt as far away as Camelford.
 The same quake caused water to gush up through mounds of lifted sand on the beaches.

-shaking.
-Many people he spoke to thought that there had been some kind of explosion at the busy harbour.
-Further inland Mr J S Enys, of the Enys estate near Penryn, spoke of a sound like “a heavy weight falling” and “the shaking of articles in the rooms” Again the tide rose and fell very quickly.
+Many people he spoke to thought that there had been some kind of explosion at the busy Falmouth harbour.
+Further inland Mr J S Enys, of the Enys estate near Penryn, spoke of a sound like “a heavy weight falling” and “the shaking of articles in the rooms”.
+Again the tide rose and fell very quickly.